 SCAA Activities.
 UGI Utilities is a party to SCAAs with Energy Services which have terms of up to three years.
 UGI Utilities has, among other things, released certain storage and transportation contracts (subject to recall for operational purposes) to Energy Services for the terms of the SCAAs.
 UGI Utilities also transferred certain associated storage inventories upon the commencement of the SCAAs, receives a transfer of storage inventories at the end of the SCAAs, and makes payments associated with refilling storage inventories during the term of the SCAAs.
 Energy Services, in turn, provides a firm delivery service and makes certain payments to UGI Utilities for its various obligations under the SCAAs.
 UGI Utilities reflects the historical cost of the gas storage inventories and any exchange receivable from Energy Services which represents amounts of natural gas inventories used but not yet replenished by Energy Services.
-At September 30, 2020 and 2019, natural gas volumes were 5.9 bcf and 6.0 bcf, respectively
+At both September 30, 2021 and 2020, natural gas volumes were 5.9 bcf.